-- Reviews are scheduled form the end of Sept and are chaired by any of the senior leadership team - Class teachers are not expected to attend - Transition years are prioritised e.g., Y14, Y12, Y11, Y9, and then Y13, Y10, and Y8. - MDT are sent the dates in advance, but unless there is a specific reason they do not attend.
+- Reviews are scheduled from the end of Sept and are chaired by any of the senior leadership team or middle leadership team. - Class teachers are not expected to attend - Transition years are prioritised e.g., Y14, Y12, Y11, Y9, and then Y13, Y10, and Y8. - MDT are sent the dates in advance, but unless there is a specific reason they do not attend.